cyb3erasad/beginners-project/README.md

-This is a digital clock project which I made using Python library PyQt5 as a beginner programmer.
+I made some basic projects in python as a beginner programmer.